sangcu/build99.com/modules/ylambda.com/page-views/blog/_contents/2_how-did-I-lead-effortlessly-in-a-software-consultant-company.md

 Keeping the feedback loop shorter could be manual work like scheduling meetings with your member or using chat tools, however it’s not working well in remote environments where most of the work and communication is asynchronous.
 We need to use a tool to help to minimize the efforts for review/feedback and it should automatically.

 ## Conclusion
-People development is super hard and time consuming.
+People development is incredibly hard work.
 As a leader we have to spend a lot of effort on this topic to help our members, and automation tools could help us on this topic and make life better for us.